tchere/Computational-Physics/README.md

 S_A^{\mathrm{vN}} = -\mathrm{Tr}(\rho_A \ln \rho_A)
 $$

-The code in my assignment follow
+The code in my assignment follow the construction of the equation.
+For the reduced density matrix, it is the dot product of the eigenvector of Hamiltonian Matrix, the code have shown that there is a 10x10 reduced density matrix nad plug in the fomula to calculate the Renyi and von Neumann entropy.
+The graph of the diestribution of the entropy is also shown in the source code.